Beyond High School, What’s Next?

 - What was your pay?

 - What advice would you give me today at my age as someone showing an interest in this profession?

-- The next steps include arranging for your child to spend time in that career.
+- The following steps include arranging for your child to spend time in that career.
 It could be a job shadow, maybe their first employment, or volunteer work.
-Get them immersed in that profession and help them process questions they have and help them to understand that all careers have their challenges and undesirables.
+Get them immersed in that profession, help them process questions they have, and help them to understand that all careers have their challenges and undesirables.

-- In high school, begin conversations based on their interests about what education is required as well as licensure, or preparation for the position of which they are interested.
+- In high school, begin conversations based on their interests about what education is required and licensure, or preparation for the position of which they are interested.
 When adults take time to have conversations at this level regularly, young people will not end up in high school and beyond not having a clue what they want to do.
-Encourage them to push through the difficulties of preparing for a profession, to see themselves as successful, and moving on to great things.
+Encourage them to push through the difficulties of preparing for a profession, see themselves as successful, and move on to great things.

 I challenge parents to begin conversations with kids about career and work choices.
 I want to mention that this is all our jobs, not just parents.
 Everywhere I go and am around young people, I engage them in a short conversation about career and future options.
 They nearly always end by thanking me for bringing it up.
 I enjoy it; it is my way of adding value.
-Please go to my website: https://pattersonphd.com for more information on the services that I offer.
+Would you mind going to my website: https://pattersonphd.com for more information on the services that I offer?